Jon Burgerman

-Jon Burgerman is an English artist living in, New York, US.
+Jon Burgerman is an English artist living in New York, US.

 Life and work

 Jon Burgerman studied art foundation in Bournville, Birmingham, England.
 He graduated in fine art from Nottingham Trent University in 2001.

+In 2004, he designed both the Burgertown track and the Turboweevel ship for Wipeout Pure's European exclusive DLC called Omega pack.

-In 2008, he appeared as a guest on the BBC TV show: Blue Peter and in 2008 he was part of the original The Underbelly Project, which saw artists exhibit in a secret incomplete 100-year-old subway station deep underneath the streets of New York City.
+In 2008, he appeared as a guest on the BBC TV show: Blue Peter and he was part of the original The Underbelly Project, which saw artists exhibit in an incomplete 100-year-old subway station deep underneath the streets of New York City.

-The year 2008 also saw the publication by IDN of a 300-page monograph of Burgerman's work, Pens Are My Friends, whilst Kidrobot released the 14 piece mini figure vinyl toy collection "The Heroes of Burgertown".
+The year 2008 also saw the publication by IDN of a 300-page monograph of Burgerman's work, Pens Are My Friends, whilst Kidrobot released the 14-piece mini figure vinyl toy collection "The Heroes of Burgertown".

 Examples of Jon Burgerman's work are in the public collections of London's Victoria and Albert Museum and Science Museum.